open-telemetry/opentelemetry-specification/specification/resource/semantic_conventions/faas.md

 a TracerProvider (see also the paragraph below).

-On some cloud providers, it may not be possible to determine the full ID at startup, which is why this field cannot be made required.
-For example, on AWS the account ID part of the ARN is not available without calling another AWS API which may be deemed too slow for a short-running lambda function.
-As an alternative, consider setting `faas.id` as a span attribute instead.
+On some cloud providers, it may not be possible to determine the full ID at startup, so consider setting `faas.id` as a span attribute instead.

 **[3]:** Depending on the cloud provider and platform, use: